CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/layout/grid.md

     weight: 1
 ---

 The grid system is composed of 24 columns.
+It is the foundation on which all site layouts are built.
+Grids can be nested if needed.
+If you’re unfamiliar with grid systems, [this document](http://foundation.zurb.com/sites/docs/grid.html) will provide more information.
 <div class="sg-grid">
   {{< grids >}}
 </div>